 (For example, removing a mirror pod will not stop the kubelet daemon from running it).

-An abstraction used by Kubernetes to support multiple virtual clusters on the same physical cluster.[+]
+An abstraction used by Kubernetes to support isolation of groups of resources within a single cluster.[+]

 A specification of how groups of Pods are allowed to communicate with each other and with other network endpoints.[+]